 Where there is more than one class studying the same pair of units at the school all, or most, of the assessment tasks will be the same to ensure student marks are on the same scale.
-In such cases, to ensure that no students are unfairly advantaged the one or more of the following strategies are to be employed:
+In such cases, to ensure that no students are unfairly advantaged the one or more of the following strategies will be employed;

-Where the school uses the same assessment task or exam as other schools, the task/exam and the student responses will be retained by the teacher until the task/exam has been completed by all schools.
+Where the school uses the same assessment task or examination as other schools, the task/examination and the student responses will be retained by the teacher until the task/exam has been completed by all schools.

 Any material retained by the school solely for grading, moderation or appeal purposes is available to students for collection (with the exceptions noted in Section 2) after that time.
 All materials not collected are securely disposed of by the school.

-Students with identified special educational needs will, where their disability, impairment or medical condition will significantly affect their access to a particular assessment task, have written and/or practical assessment tasks (including school examinations) reasonably adjusted by the teacher in consultation with Student Services and the relevant Head of Learning Area/teacher-in-charge responsible for the course.
+Students with a diagnosed disability will, where their disability, impairment or medical condition will significantly affect their access to a particular assessment task, will have written and/or practical assessment tasks (including school examinations) reasonably adjusted by the teacher in consultation with Student Services and the relevant Head of Learning Area/Teacher-in-Charge responsible for the course.
 Evidence of the identified special education need should be given to the Deputy Principal in charge of Student Services who will provide direction to the class teacher/HOLA.

 Students who are unable to complete an assessment task because of their disability will be provided with alternative opportunities to demonstrate their knowledge, skills and understandings.